mikhailfed68/django-blog/README.md

 #### Behind the scene:
 - Python (Django as the main framework)
-- PostgreSQL for basic data
+- PostgreSQL for data
 - Redis for caching, sessions and online system functionality
-- Yandex Cloud Object Storage for media and static files
+- Yandex Cloud Object Storage (S3 API) for media and static files
-- Bootstrap 5 for a nice and fast-changing design
+- Bootstrap 5 for a beautiful and fast-changing design

 #### App on Railway:
 > [Incognito blog](https://incognito-blog.up.railway.app)